444B/nodes-and-biscuits/README.md

 ### 4. Posting ###
 4. [Githubs API](https://docs.github.com/en/rest): publish it to the repo as a discussion and opening issues for anything discussed

-# Sample
+---

+## Sample of a processed episode
-Process using streamlabs to capture transcript and ChatGPT4 to create .md
+Processed using streamlabs to capture transcript and ChatGPT4 to create generate .md
 <details>
  <summary>Prompt used</summary>
 I have an audio transcript.